 His professional experience includes service in the Director’s Office of the U.S. Office of Personnel Management (1980-81), and he has been a member of the faculty at the University of California, Riverside and California State University, Fullerton.
-In 1990 he received the Distinguished Faculty Award at George Mason University.
-He is listed in Who’s Who In America.
+He has testified about the presidency before both Houses of Congress.

 In 2007 he was S.T.
 Lee Professorial fellow at the Institute for Advanced Study at the University of London, and in 2013 he was visiting professor at Griffith University in Brisbane, Australia.